-During your child’s treatment at St. Jude, she may spend many hours hooked to an IV (intravenous) pump.
+During treatment at St. Jude, your child may spend many hours hooked to an IV (intravenous) pump.
 It is important for you to know what the pump is, how it is used, and some guidelines for its safe use.

 What is an IV pump and how is it used?

 IV pumps are used to infuse (give) medicines to patients, through either a central venous line, subcutaneous port, PICC line, or peripheral IV line.
 A pump is used when it is important to give a patient a set amount of medicine at a certain rate of speed or over a set amount of time.

 An IV pump is attached to a pole by a clamp on the back of the pump.
 The pumps used at St. Jude are called Medley® pumps.
 They are made by Alaris Medical.
 The Medley® is known as a “smart pump.”
 This means that it has built in computer software that can help prevent errors in dispensing medicines.
 When your child’s nurse programs the medicine name, dosage, and rate it should infuse, the pump will notify the nurse if there is a problem with the dosage or rate of infusion for that medicine.
 The Medley® pump also helps prevent medicines from infusing at an uncontrolled rate.

 - The pump should remain plugged into a wall outlet when your child is in a patient room or the Medicine Room.
 However, the pump can be unplugged at times when your child wants to leave the room or when she needs to go to another part of the hospital for tests or procedures.
 The pump will run on its battery for long periods of time.